kartikbatla/Jarvis---Personal-Assistant/README.md

 ---

 **Features**

--User-Friendly Interface: Simple and intuitive design for ease of use.
+(1) User-Friendly Interface: Simple and intuitive design for ease of use.

--Basic Functionality: Demonstrates fundamental web development principles.
+(2) Basic Functionality: Demonstrates fundamental web development principles.

 ---